 Task: Using the tools above and/or web searches below, find a CESM compset with an active atmosphere version cam6.0, that uses historical forcing data including sea surface temperatures.
 If you find several candidates, look at the components option and/or webpage to decide.
 Is it scientifically validated?
-For the resolution you're running?
+For what resolutions?

-Tools in /glade/p/cesm/tutorial/cesm2.0.0\tutorial/cime/scripts directory :
+Tools in /glade/p/cesm/tutorial/cesm2.1\tutorial\2021/cime/scripts directory :